ada-code-review/review-app/README.md

     - Content of feedback.md is populated into the structured feedback text box
 - Reviewers can provide a red/yellow/green grade
 - Reviews are not considered complete until the review has provided structured feedback, at least one review comment, and a red/yellow/green grade.
 [IS THIS FULLY COMPLETED?]
 - Red/yellow/green grades can be updated (from the PR list view) after initial review submission.
+[IS THIS FULLY COMPLETED?]

 ### Partially Completed
-- Red/yellow/green grade can be updated from the PR list view.
-[STATUS?]
 - Volunteers are shown guidance about how to conduct a high-quality review.
     - **Status:** View exists with placeholder text; copy needed.
 "Read more" link is not connected.
 "Contact an administrator" link is not connected.
 - PR list UX